A new program about our faith isn’t the answer…

 Session 16: Transcendentals – Truth, goodness, and beauty (the fingerprints of God) are found in all things that exist.
 Most people are more in tune with one than with the others.
 By understanding which one resonates more with a person, we can bring the Gospel to them in a “language” that they can more easily receive.

 Session 12: Conversion, Discipleship, & Mission – The Cycle of Evangelization moves from Witness and Proclamation to Conversion, Discipleship, and Mission.
-We will look at these latter three dimensions and see how understanding them is vital to ensuring we evangelize effectively.
+We will look at these latter three dimensions and see how understanding them is vital to ensuring

 A Practical Example from Session 16 (Transcendentals):